jellyfin/jellyfin-roku-legacy/DEVGUIDE.md

 ### The order of any particular menu is as follows

-First, any menu titled "General."
+1. Any menu titled "General."
-Second, any settings that have children, in alphabetical order.
+2. Any settings that have children, in alphabetical order.
-Third, any settings that do not have children, in alphabetical order.
+3. Any settings that do not have children, in alphabetical order.

 ### When giving your setting a name